Asthma Treatment in Ayurveda

 - Vata Type Asthma is with dryness and wheezing.
 Other symptoms may include thirst, dry mouth, dry skin, constipation, anxiety, and craving warm drinks.
 Vata type attacks occur during Vata times at dawn and dusk.

 - Pitta Type Asthma presents itself with coughing, wheezing, but with yellow phlegm.
 There may be fever, sweating, irritability, and need for cold air.
 Attacks occur during the Pitta times of day, noon and midnight.

 - Kapha Type Asthma presents itself with coughing and wheezing with abundant white or clear phlegm or mucous.
 Instead of wheezing, there will be a railing sound produced by fluid in the lungs.
 Attacks occur during the Kapha time of day, morning and evening.

-Before the asthma ayurvedic treatment, doctors will first detect asthma by the following -
+Before the asthma treatment in ayurveda, doctors will first detect asthma by the following -

 - Physical exam - Your doctor will listen to your breath rate with a stethoscope.

 - They may also conduct a skin test, looking for signs of an allergic reaction such as hives or eczema.
-Allergies increase your risk for asthma.
+Allergies increase your risk of asthma.